OUCVisionGroup/WaterMono/README.md

 If you want to test generalization on the FLSea-stereo dataset, please add flag `--eval_stereo`.

 ## 🕒Training
-The code of training will be available after the paper is received.
 #### start training
     python train.py --data_path path/to/your/data --model_name mytrain --num_epochs 30 --batch_size 12